 Log in to your My UC Health account from your smartphone or tablet and select the begin visit button.
 You should see your face on the bottom of the screen along with a note similar to the image below stating that you are waiting for your doctor.

 As with any appointment or visit, a video visit will have a cost associated with it.
 Video visits are temporarily covered by most health insurance carriers.
 UC Health will send an invoice to your insurance carrier after each visit.
-If you have a deductible, copay or a remaining balance and/or do not have insurance coverage, you will receive a bill for your video visit appointment that is never more than $45.
+If you have a deductible, copay, or a remaining balance, you will receive a bill for the video visit appointment based on your benefits and defined by your insurance carrier.
+If you do not have insurance coverage, you will receive a bill for your video visit appointment with a 40% discount applied.